Reinier de Graaf (architect): Publications

 De Graaf co-authored three books on behalf of OMA: Content (2003), Al-Manakh I (2007) and Al-Manakh II, Gulf Continued (2010).

 De Graaf's first book under personal title Four Walls and a Roof: The Complex Nature of a Simple Profession, published in 2017, is a collection of essays on the changing nature of the architecture profession into the 21st century.
 Four Walls and a Roof was named among the best books of 2017 by The Financial Times and The Guardian.
 Paul Finch wrote about the book:

 “This is the most stimulating book on architecture and its practice that I have read for years, a perceptive analysis of how architecture represents, or connects with, wider political and economic movements and trends.
 The ambivalence with which architects approach their task, and the claims they make for themselves, are subjected to withering examination.
 The overall tone, which is one of brutal, not to say Brutalist, honesty, but even if de Graaf generally appears cynical about architecture and architects, one might bear in mind the definition of the cynic as ‘frustrated romantic’.
 You suspect he writes not from contempt, but love.”

 In 2019, De Graaf was the guest editor of the German architecture magazine Baumeister.

 De Graaf's second book The Masterplan, published in 2021, is a novel that chronicles the trajectory of an architect craving recognition.
 The Architects' Journal describes The Masterplan as "a short novel about professional vanity, succession within large practices and the Faustian dilemmas facing ‘international starchitects’."
 The book reflects on "the shifting and unstable nature of global power and the corrupting character of the global property market."
+His most recent publication is Architect, Verb: The New Language of Building (Verso, 2023), which "skewers the platitudes of the [architecture] industry".